Zetaphor/freespeak/README.md

     You will need to restart your computer for the change to take effect.

     Finally, ydotool works with a daemon that you leave running in the background, ydotoold, for performance reasons.
-You needs to run ydotoold before you start using ydotool.
+You need to run ydotoold before you start using ydotool.

     ```bash
     systemctl --user enable ydotoold.service